rupeshtiwari/rupeshtiwari.github.io/_posts/2021-08-14-configuring-azure-blob-storage.md

 ## Settings

-Storage Account has lots of settings related to security and networking.
+Storage Account has lots of settings related to implementing security and network access.